Skip to Main Content

 Submission of Proposals

-The application cover page must be submitted and include the signature of your department chair.
-Proposers should indicate the date and project title of any other recent proposals to any university or external sources.
+• Proposers should indicate the date and project title of any other recent proposals to any university or external sources related to their CCA proposal.

-• Project Description: outline the nature and goals of the project and explain how the project addresses the CCA Scholarship and Teaching Grant goals.
+An outline the nature and goals of the project and explain how the project addresses the description of the particular fund you are applying for.

-• Expected Outcomes: delineate the expected benefits and results, including anticipated publications, exhibitions, or performances.
-Support letters, contracts, invitations, etc. documenting potential external communication of results are encouraged.
+Delineate the expected benefits and results, including anticipated publications, exhibitions, or performances.
+Support letters, contracts, invitations, and other materials documenting potential external communication of results are encouraged.

-• Timeline: provide a brief outline of time plan for completing the project.
+Provide a brief outline of the time plan for completing the project.

-• Budget: provide a detailed budget with documentation of projected expenditures.
+Provide a detailed budget with documentation of projected expenditures.
 Proposers must justify budget requests.
-Requests for travel money should include the status of the proposer s department/unit travel expenditures (i.e. have departmental/unit travel funds been exhausted?).
+Requests for travel money should include the status of the proposer’s department/unit travel expenditures (i.e., have departmental/unit travel funds been exhausted?) as well as how you are incorporating other sources of funding.
 Quotes for travel and hotel must include current documentation.
 Per diem cost is not supported.

 • The proposer should indicate the viability of the project if partially funded.